-- applicant shall have a right to be heard by the Committee when it reconsiders his application. - 47.
+- receive reports of the moderation of the Associate Prosecutor qualification course assessments from the external advisors; - receive annual reports from the CPS on course provision; - submit an annual report to IPS; - make recommendations as to course development, delivery or assessment. - 43.45.
+The Committee may delegate to the Officer responsibility for making decisions on approval of course and assessment material.
+Wherever the Officer is unable to make a decision or takes the view that the matter requires Committee consideration they may refer the matter to the Admissions and Licensing Committee. - 44.46.
+A person or organisation affected by any decision made by the Admissions and Licensing Committee pursuant to its powers under these Rules may apply for reconsideration of that decision.
+Such a person must lodge an application for reconsideration at the IPS office within 1520 working days of receiving written notification of the Committee's decision.
+The application must include written reasons why it should be reconsidered.
+The applicant shall have a right to be heard by the Committee when it reconsiders his application. - 45.47.
 Where an application is reconsidered by the Admissions and Licensing Committee it shall have all the powers that were available to it at the original consideration of the application.
-The decision of the Admissions and Licensing Committee upon reconsideration may be appealed to the Appeal Panel. - 48.
-The Admissions and Licensing Committee shall report annually to the IPS Board on its work during the preceding calendar year, and make such recommendations as it thinks fit concerning the operation of these Rules and the qualification schemes for Associate Prosecutors. - 49.
+The decision of the Admissions and Licensing Committee upon reconsideration-shall be final may be appealed to the Appeal Panel. - 46.48.
+The Admissions and Licensing Committee shall report annually to the IPS Board on its work during the preceding calendar year, and make such recommendations as it thinks fit concerning the operation of these Rules and the qualification schemes for Associate Prosecutors. - 47.49.
 The membership of the Admissions and Licensing Committee will comprise: - Chartered Legal Executives who shall not be members of CILEx Council or IPS Board; - Independent members, at least 1 of whom shall have knowledge or experience of consumer issues;